August von Mackensen: Postwar

 After the armistice, he and the 200,000 men he led back home were rounded up.
 He was arrested by the agents of the pro-Entente Hungarian leader Mihály Károlyi in Budapest.
 Mackensen was held in a guarded villa at the edge of Budapest.
 Later, he was handed over to the representatives of General Louis Franchet d'Espèrey's Allied army.
 He was a military prisoner in Futog, Serbia, until November 1919.
 He was one of the 896 Germans on the Allied list of accused war criminals, which was eventually allowed to lapse.

 By 1920, Mackensen had retired from the army.
 Although standing in opposition to the conclusion of the Treaty of Versailles and the newly established parliamentary system of the Weimar Republic, he initially avoided public campaigns.
 Around 1924, he changed his mind and began to use his image as a war hero to support monarchist and nationalist groups.
 He routinely appeared in his old Life Hussars uniform.
-He became very active in pro-military Conservative Revolutionary movement organisations, particularly Der Stahlhelm and the Schlieffen Society, which advocated the stab-in-the-back myth and openly endorsed the murder of Minister Matthias Erzberger in 1921.
+He became very active in pro-military Conservative Revolutionary movement organisations, particularly Der Stahlhelm and the Schlieffen Society, which advocated the stab-in-the-back myth and openly endorsed the murder of Matthias Erzberger in 1921.